Unstructured-IO/unstructured-platform-plugins/README.md

 on port 8000 with the required endpoints to interact with the Unstructured Platform product:
 * `/invoke`: A `POST` endpoint which gets all data to run the underlying logic in the request body and expects a json serializable response.
 * `/schema`: A `GET` endpoint which publishes a json schema formatted response with the schema of the input and output expected by the plugin.
+* `/id`: A `GET` endpoint which publishes a string unique identifier for this instance of the plugin.
+Will default to a hash of the schema response if one is not set explicitly.

 ## Utility CLI